 We know that pets are important to people.
 They provide companionship, happiness, security and many health benefits.
 However, where people do not take proper care of their pet the animal can suffer and if not properly controlled they can cause nuisance, annoyance and damage.

 Depending upon the type of LHP home you live in, you may need our permission before you can keep a pet.
 We will consider if your home is suitable and whether you are willing and able to be a responsible pet owner.
 We will require you to sign an agreement to say that you abide by our conditions and take full responsibility for your pet.
-Please speck to your housing officer if you have any questions or need any more information.

 1. You must take full responsibility for your pet’s welfare.